The Ultimate Dallas Roofing FAQ

 How Do I Check My Gutters for Damage?

 Visually inspect your gutters for damage by walking around your house.
 Look for areas that are cracked, broken or rusty, as well as places that may appear to be pulled away from your house.
 You should also look at the fascia – those are the boards facing outward beneath your roof line.
-If the paint on your fascia is peeling or bubbling, it’s a sign that a backup in your gutter has caused water to rest against your home, and that can spell trouble.
+If the paint on your fascia is peeling or bubbling, it’s a sign that a backup in your gutter has caused water to rest against your home, and which may indicate moisture-related issues that should be evaluated.

 What Are Shingle Granules, and What Do They Look Like?